 When doing an exegesis using the historical method of the Seven Trumpets in the book Revelation, we find in chapters 10 and 11, the sweet and bitter experience of the Adventist message in 1843.
 Revelation chapters 10 and 11 reveal the foundation of the Adventist teachings on the heavenly sanctuary from the Bible and Bible only.

-He does however, say on page 340, “Seventh-day Adventist Christians have seen in Revelation 10 a special prophetic significance for their life and mission.
+He does say however, “Seventh-day Adventist Christians have seen in Revelation 10 a special prophetic significance for their life and mission.
 In John´s bitter and sweet experience they have seen what is known as the great disappointment experienced by the Millerite movement in 1844.”

 The historical method is very clear whom the scriptural text is talking about when referring to the sea beast in Rev 13:1-10 e.g. the papacy in the Roman Catholic Church system.
-However, Stefanovic on page 347 in his book says, “Whatever the time designation of forty-two months might refer to, in Revelation it is always associated with the wicked who, for a long period, held dominion over God´s faithful people.”
+However, Stefanovic says in his book, “Whatever the time designation of forty-two months might refer to, in Revelation it is always associated with the wicked who, for a long period, held dominion over God´s faithful people.”
 He does not name the papacy in the Roman Catholic Church system, who held dominion over God´s faithful people, but calls them, “wicked.”
 This is just one of many statements he uses to avoid using the name papacy in the Roman Catholic Church system.

-When referring to the sea beast in Rev 13:1-10 on page 410 and 411 in his book, he calls the sea beast a political power through which Satan works actively throughout the earth´s history.
+When referring to the sea beast in Rev 13:1-10, he calls the sea beast a political power through which Satan works actively throughout the earth´s history.
 This statement is far from the truth as Seventh-day Adventists understand or teach, because we understand the sea beast as both a religious and a political power who did not live throughout earth´s history.
 Again, we can see Stefanovic is whitewashing Adventists understanding and teachings of prophecy, in the book of Revelation.

 In referring to the 1260 day/year prophecy from 538-1798.
 Rev 12:6.14.
 11:3.2.
 This prophecy is one of the central teachings of the Adventist church, yet we find that Stefanovic does not accept or even believe in this teaching.
 In referring to antichrist he quotes from Le Roy Froom on page 346, “Le Roy Froom observed that among the historicist interpreters there is a disagreement as to when to begin and when to end the 1,260 day/year period of Antichrist.”